How can I make an overpayment online?

 What happens when I make an overpayment?

-- Choose which account you want your funds paid into
+- Choose which account to pay into

 - Pay less each month, or

-- Shorten the length of your mortgage
+- Shorten the length of your mortgage.
+How long you have your mortgage is known as your mortgage term.

-2. Pay using our website or bank transfer:
+2. Our website or bank transfer:

 Is there anything else I need to know?